AgnieszkaDb/Recognition-of-hand-gestures-from-the-electromyographic-signal/README.md

-### This isa repository for master thesis "Recognition of hand gesures from the electromyographic signal"
+### This is a repository for master thesis "Recognition of hand gesures from the electromyographic signal"